br/jira-automatic-epic-updater/readme.md

 ## documentation

-Find the full description in my Blog Post:
+Find the full description in my blog post:

 ## License